webdriverio/webdriverio/website/docs/visual-testing/faq.md

 ### Installation of Canvas on Windows failed with Node-Gyp logs

 Canvas uses Node-Gyp and might cause some issues on Windows that are not fully set up.
-Please check
+Please check:

 -   the [Node Canvas](./getting-started#node-canvas) section in the [Getting Started](./getting-started) guide
 -   [this post](https://spin.atomicobject.com/2019/03/27/node-gyp-windows/) for Fixing Node-Gyp Issues on Windows.
 (Thanks to [IgorSasovets](https://github.com/IgorSasovets))